Package a signed JAR

 C:\020-first-token> mkdir ~\.corda-keys

-Fortunately, as part of the installation of the JDK on your computer, another executable was installed: keytool.
+Fortunately, as part of the installation of the JDK on your computer, another executable was installed: keytool

-$ keytool -keystore jar-sign-keystore.jks -keyalg RSA -genkey -dname "OU=, O=, L=, C=" -storepass password -keypass password -alias awesome-cordapp-signer -validity 365
+itself, obviously.
+Remember too that to avoid having this sensitive line in the shell’s history, prefix it with a single space.$ keytool -keystore jar-sign-keystore.jks -keyalg RSA -genkey -dname "OU=, O=, L=, C=" -storepass password -keypass password -alias awesome-cordapp-signer -validity 365

 C:\020-first-token> keytool -keystore jar-sign-keystore.jks -keyalg RSA -genkey -dname "OU=, O=, L=, C=" -storepass password -keypass password -alias awesome-cordapp-signer -validity 365